Admissions and Eligibility

 The Post-Baccalaureate Studies program (Post-Bacc Studies) is designed for individuals from a variety of backgrounds and requires no specific prerequisite courses.
 However, applicants must meet all of the eligibility requirements.

-Applicants must hold a bachelor's degree from a regionally accredited US institution and should have at least a 3.3 grade point average in previous academic work.
+Applicants must hold a bachelor's degree from a regionally accredited US institution.
+Successful applicants to the program should possess at least a 3.0 grade point average in previous academic work.

 International students should make sure that their degree is the equivalent of a four-year degree in the US.
 Students requiring an F-1 visa must study full time and can be sponsored for a maximum of 12 months.
 If you have any additional questions on visa requirements, please contact International Student and Scholar Services at Penn.